jboillot/latex-font-comparison/README.md

 ## How to use

+### Compare pre-computed fonts on the example document

+You can visit the webpage at [https://jboillot.github.io/latex-font-comparison/](https://jboillot.github.io/latex-font-comparison/).

 ### Regenerate the PDF and map files

 To regenerate all the auxiliary files (PDFs and scroll maps):